Features and characters of the individual

 Are you a constituted group? (min 10 pers. max 25) Would you like to organize a visit to the trees and shrubs of the Garden?
 All the information: firstname.lastname@example.org

 The Garden and Wood Wide Web are making connections.
-Three students from BIOL 3 at ULB are conducting research on a series of remarkable trees in the Garden, including this individual.
-Their outreach work will be published in portrait form in the second half of 2019.
-An online walk will soon connect these trees on our atlas.
-She will be guided in the field!
+Three students from BIOL 3 at ULB have been conducting research on a series of remarkable trees in the Garden, including this individual.

 This overview was written by a 3rd year Bachelor in Biologythe Université Libre de Bruxelles, under guidance from Pierre Meert and Priscille Cazin https://www.sylvolutions.eu, as part of a partnership between Wood Wide Web and Jardin Massart.